Glycemic-Aware and Architecture-Agnostic Training Framework for Blood Glucose Forecasting in Type 1 Diabetes: Related Work

 \section{Related Work}

 Machine learning and deep learning approaches have significantly advanced blood glucose prediction, enabling proactive interventions and improved glycemic control for patients with T1D.
 Marigliano et al.~\cite{marigliano2024glucose} demonstrated that integrating predictive alarms with CGM technology reduced hypoglycemic events in adolescents by 40\% and severe hypoglycemia by 60\%, highlighting the clinical benefits of early warnings.
-Similarly, Vettoretti et al.~\cite{vettoretti2020advanced} showcased how artificial intelligence-based management systems can improve outcomes by prompting timely interventions such as insulin dose adjustments or dietary changes.
-Building on this idea, Shroff et al.~\cite{shroff2023glucoseassist} proposed a personalized prediction system that learns individual response patterns and provides tailored alerts, shifting diabetes care from reactive to proactive.
-In line with these efforts, Arefeen et al.~\cite{arefeen2022forewarning} developed machine learning algorithms to predict postprandial hyperglycemia using data from controlled feeding trials.
+Similarly, Vettoretti et al.~\cite{vettoretti2020advanced} showed how AI-based systems can improve outcomes by prompting timely insulin adjustments or dietary changes.
+In line with these efforts, Arefeen et al.~\cite{arefeen2022forewarning} developed predictive models for postprandial hyperglycemia using controlled feeding trial data.

-To further improve prediction capabilities, researchers have explored more sophisticated architectures such as Convolutional Recurrent Neural Networks (CRNN)~\cite{keren2016convolutional}, which estimate glucose levels for up to a 60-minute prediction horizon (PH) based on prior CGM data and information on meal and insulin intakes.
-Li et al.~\cite{li2019convolutional} introduced this model, combining the feature extraction capabilities of convolutional neural networks (CNN)~\cite{li2021survey} with the temporal learning capabilities of recurrent neural networks (RNN)~\cite{medsker2001recurrent}.
-The CRNN demonstrated superior performance in both simulated and real patient data, providing accurate short-term glucose predictions essential for proactive diabetes management.

-Along similar lines, Long Short-Term Memory (LSTM)~\cite{hochreiter1997long} networks have also been employed to capture long-term dependencies in glucose trends.
-Aliberti et al.~\cite{aliberti2019multi} developed a predictive model using a multi-patient dataset and demonstrated that LSTM networks significantly outperformed Non-Linear Autoregressive (NAR) neural networks~\cite{billings2013nonlinear} in both short- and long-term predictions.
-This improvement is attributed to LSTM’s ability to handle long-term dependencies and mitigate issues like the vanishing gradient problem, underscoring its potential to enhance predictive accuracy and clinical outcomes for diabetes management.
-Building upon LSTM networks, bi-directional variants have been explored to further improve predictions by considering both past and future data points.
-Sun et al.~\cite{sun2018predicting} applied bi-directional LSTM networks for glucose prediction, while Butt et al.~\cite{butt2023feature} investigated how feature transformation techniques can enhance the efficiency of such models.
-These approaches provide a more comprehensive understanding of glucose trends and lead to improved prediction accuracy.

-In contrast to deep learning methods, linear regression remains a simple yet effective approach in commercial systems.
-The Tandem t:slim X2 with Control-IQ technology, for example, employs linear regression to forecast glucose levels 30 minutes ahead based on previous CGM data.
-To address the limitations of linear regression in time-series and multi-step predictions, Zhang et al.~\cite{zhang2021deep} developed a multiple linear regression (MLR) model that predicts each future time step separately.
-Despite the challenges of using linear regression for time-series forecasting, the structured MLR approach improves prediction accuracy at various horizons, thereby enhancing the reliability of automated insulin delivery systems.